CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### CUDOS-1464 added authz non-determinism module fix

+There was a non-determinism bug in cosmos-sdk, which was quickly fixed in new coosmos-sdk versions.
+We added it manually so we can have it asap.

+The fix consists in sorting the keys in `events.go`'s `TypedEventToEvent`, before iterating over them, so that they are always iterated in the same order.

+There was also a test added.